sabd-project/sabd-cli-python/README.md

 - use different gurbani databases such as GurbaniCD and SikhiToTheMax
 - have unicode gurmukhi output
 - wrap for windows and OSx
-- have some front end wizzards work on the outputs
+- have some front end ninjas work on the html outputs
 - create an interactive CLI based sabd picker
 - create an installer
 - create a HTML line navigator for the HTML view